jatin2507/docdelta/docs/README.md

-# DocDelta Documentation
+# ScribeVerse Documentation

-Welcome to the comprehensive documentation for DocDelta - the AI-powered documentation generation tool.
+Welcome to the comprehensive documentation for ScribeVerse - the AI-powered documentation generation tool.

 ## Documentation Structure